More colleges need to step up their game amid the rise of Latino studentsApril 9, 2019

 “It’s not enough just to say that you’ve met the definition of an HSI if students don’t have a sense of belonging if the leadership doesn’t provide the support necessary to get to and through college completion,” she said.

 That was Gina Garcia’s message as well.
-She is an assistant professor at the University of Pittsburgh, where she studies racial and ethnic equity and diversity within higher education.
+She is an associate professor at the University of Pittsburgh, where she studies racial and ethnic equity and diversity within higher education.
 She thinks of HSI as an identity, and she said becoming an HSI is a process that requires civic engagement, outcomes, and experiences.

 She also believes the way these institutions are evaluated needs to be reconsidered.
 Hispanics are more likely to be first-generation college students and from lower-income families, so there are better ways than using the standard six-year graduation rate for bachelor’s programs to measure success.
 Similarly, comparing how much money HSIs spend on research is a poor idea, she argues, because many of schools are community colleges (with standard three-year graduation rates for reporting purposes) and devote themselves to teaching undergraduates rather than research.